BSc minor Philosophy

-In the minor Philosophy we do not only study and discuss ethical and philosophical themes.
-We also practice specific ways of reasoning, with the aim to develop skills in critical thinking.
-This includes, for example, argumentation analysis and thought experiments, but also specific forms of deliberation, such as Socratic dialogue.
+In this minor Philosophy, we practice specific ways of reasoning, study and discuss ethical and philosophical themes to strengthen our skills in critical thinking.
+This practice includes argumentation analysis and thought experiments, as well as specific forms of deliberation, such as Socratic dialogue.

-Students interested in philosophy or applied ethics can deepen their skills in critical reflection, acquire a broader understanding of philosophical traditions, and engage in ethical analysis of societal problems in the Wageningen domain that (includes but also) goes beyond the specific domain of their own study program.
+Students interested in philosophy or applied ethics can here deepen their skills in critical reflection, acquire a broader understanding of philosophical traditions and engage in ethical analysis of societal problems in the Wageningen domain that includes and goes beyond the specific domain of their own study program.

-The minor combines theoretical reflection with practical discussions and debate, and thus gives much more depth to ethical discussions relevant to the Wageningen domains.
+The minor combines theoretical reflection with practical discussions and debate, giving more depth to ethical discussions relevant to the Wageningen domains.

-- understand and explain some of the major philosophical traditions and theories in epistemology, ontology and ethics/political philosophy;
+- understand and explain some of the major philosophical traditions and theories in epistemology, ontology and ethics or political philosophy;

 - critically assess normative and empirical arguments in ethical debates;

 - appreciate uncertainties in scientific, personal and social life;

 - write an essay on a philosophical problem.